MuKnIO/avoum-cardano-feasibility-study/study.md

     is currently the case.
-- In general, inputs to malleable transactions will require specialized validation scripts, as common validation scripts disallow malleability by design (e.g. by verifying a signature).
-For regular users with regular validation scripts to use malleable transactions thus requires an extra
+- In general, inputs to malleable transactions will require specialized validation scripts, as common validation scripts disallow malleability by design, and inputs which require a signature also defeat malleability.
+For users holding assets protected by one of these conventional mechanisms, using malleable transactions thus requires an extra
   step: first, cells compatible with malleability are created in a regular non-malleable transaction.
 Only then can these cells be assembled into malleable transactions.